juliachu216/516-Project-Analysis/README.md

 ## How do we study Chronic Wasting Disease in this project?
 We propose to evaluate the effectiveness of Raman spectroscopy on skin biopsies from white-tailed deer infected with CWD.
 We collected two sets of Raman spectrum data, oringinal samples and deparaffined samples, to compare the accuracy after machine learning.

-### Samples preparation
+### Deparaffined Samples preparation

-#### Set 1 - Oringnal Samples
-All of skin samples are from tail head.
-They are fixed in formaldehyde, then rinsed with ethanol and embedded in paraffin.
-After embedding, they are put on gold slides to prepare detection.
+All of skin samples were from tail head.
+They were fixed in formaldehyde, rinsed with ethanol, embedded in paraffin, and put on gold slides finally.
+After we got gold slides with skin samples, we removed paraffine on samples to detect Raman spectrum.

-#### Set 2 - Deparaffined Samples
-Deparaffin skin samples in set 1.
 To deparaffinize the slides, they have to undergo incubation in xylene followed by a descending alcohol series as follows:
 1. 10min incubation in Xylene
 2. 10min incubation in 100% ethanol